Procure

 The selection stage is used to assess bidders’ suitability to carry out what you require in your contract, so you’re assuring yourself of their solvency and competency.
 This includes their economic and financial standing, and their technical and professional ability based on past experience.

-If you’re planning to use an existing framework agreement or DPS where a two-stage further competition is allowed, you’ll shortlist bidders to find the ones most suitable for your procurement using a capability assessment.
+If you’re planning to use an existing framework agreement, DPS or dynamic market, where a two-stage further competition is allowed, you’ll shortlist bidders to find the ones most suitable for your procurement using a capability assessment.
 Only bidders on the shortlist will be invited to bid for your opportunity.

-Otherwise, the standard selection questionnaire (SQ) should be used to apply grounds for excluding bidders and selecting suitable bidders to then evaluate their tenders.
+Otherwise, the Procurement Specific Questionnaire (PSQ) can be used to apply grounds for excluding bidders and selecting suitable bidders to then evaluate their tenders.

 It is not good practice to encourage bidders to compete on price alone as it can create an unhealthy market for your goods and services.
-For above threshold procurements, under the Public Contracts Regulations 2015 (PCR 2015), evaluation of bidders should be on the basis of most economically advantageous tender (MEAT).
+For above threshold procurements, under the Procurement Act 2023, evaluation of bidders should be on the basis of most advantageous tender (MAT).
 This means that elements of price (or whole life costs), quality and social value all play an important role in the final score of each bidder.
-The purpose of identifying MEAT is not to find the cheapest bidder but one who can deliver the best value for money.
+The purpose of identifying MAT is not to find the cheapest bidder but one who can deliver the best value for money.

 Social value questions to bidders can include tackling inequality, helping disadvantaged communities, helping SMEs through use in the supply chains, supporting mental health of staff, amongst others.
 In Wales, social value should align to the 7 goals, 5 ways of working and 4 lenses of value contained within the Well-being of Future Generations (Wales) Act 2015, the Community Benefits Policy and other relevant policies such as Welsh Procurement Policy Note WPPN 12/21: Decarbonisation through procurement – Addressing CO2e in supply chains.
 You should also have consideration for Welsh Procurement Policy Note WPPN 06/21: Decarbonisation through procurement – Taking account of Carbon Reduction Plans which states that you should ask suppliers to provide a Carbon Reduction plan as part of their bid for contracts over £6,000,000 (including VAT).